-- Split of the Buddhist order into Sthaviravadinis(Theravada) and Mahasanghikas.
-Split was over small points of monastic discipline.
+- The split of the Buddhist order into Sthaviravadinis(Theravada) and Mahasanghikas.
+The split was over small points of monastic discipline.

-- The Second Buddhist Council made the unanimous decision not to relax any of the rules, and censured the behavior of the monks who were accused of violating the ten points.
+- The Second Buddhist Council made the unanimous decision not to relax any of the rules and censured the behaviour of the monks who were accused of violating the ten points.

 Third Buddhist Council